 5 Ways to Chill Out with this Super Herb

-Have you ever noticed that mint ice cream feels colder in your mouth than other flavors?
+Have you ever noticed that mint ice cream feels colder in your mouth than other flavours?
 Or that a plain glass of water seems more refreshing if you’ve been chewing mint gum?
 What’s the hidden secret of mint’s ability to make us feel cool?
 The answer is a bit surprising.
 Mint plants contain menthol, a chemical compound that actually tricks your nervous system into thinking things are cooler than they are (the same science is at play when you eat chili peppers that make you feel hot).
-Basically, the menthol triggers certain nerve cells to tell your brain that things are getting chilly, which can provide welcome relief on hot summer days.
+Basically, the menthol triggers certain nerve cells to tell your brain that things are getting chilly, which can provide welcome relief on hot days.

 Make a luxurious minty foot scrub.
 Here’s the perfect pick-me-up for tired, achy feet.
 Mix ¼ cup coconut oil, ¼ cup sugar and a few tablespoons of fresh chopped mint until thoroughly combined (use a food processor if you prefer a fine whip).
 Massage the mixture onto your damp legs and feet while you’re sitting on the edge of the tub, then rinse thoroughly with cool water.
 You’ll be surprised how soft and refreshed your skin feels afterwards (don’t use while standing in the shower because the coconut oil can make the floor slippery).

 Ease the sting of a sunburn.
 If you’re feeling the effects of too much sun, brew a strong mint tea with either fresh leaves or dried tea bags.
 Let cool to room temperature or cover and tuck in the back of the fridge.
 Pour some tea onto a clean washcloth and lay gently over sunburned skin.
 The menthol provides cooling pain relief and can help reduce inflammation.